wso2/docs-mi/en/docs/reference/mediators/enrich-mediator.md

 #### Example 4: Set a custom path expression to a property

-In this example, we will assign the first student's name to a property called `Name`.
+In this example, you'll assign the first student's name to a property called `Name`.

 ```xml
 <enrich>